tanvirit20008/CRUD-SYSTEM/StudentHub.md

 ## Overview

-This project is a simple CRUD (Create, Read, Update, Delete) system implemented using Flask, Python, and MongoDB.
-It provides a basic web interface to manage(create, read, update and delete) a collection of student information.
+This project is a simple student information (Create, Read, Update, Delete) system implemented using Flask, Python, and MongoDB.
+It provides a basic web interface to manage (create, read, update, and delete) a collection of student information.

 ## Features